xiaoyechen/Raytracing/README.md

 Simple ray tracer program using X11 library for display

+Platform: Linux (tested on Ubuntu)

+- Use `make` to compile (may need to install xorg-dev: `sudo apt install xorg-dev`
-- Use `make` to compile and `./Main test_input.txt` to run on Linux
+- Use `./Main test_input.txt` to run
 - When running, use `↑↓←→` keys to rotate the camera around; press `f`/`b` to move camera away from or closer to origin

 Note:
-1. Most of the constants are in model.h
+1. Most of the constants are in Model.h
 2. Currently implemented object types: plane, sphere, cylinder and cone

 Input file format: